xmendez/i3-scripts/README.md

 But I got so used to wmii that I was missing some of its functionality in i3, that's why I wrote these scripts for the i3 windows manager (https://i3wm.org/), trying to mimic the way that I was working before.

-Hoping they are useful for someone too.
+Hoping they are useful for someone else too.

 All the scripts are using ziberna's i3-py library: https://github.com/ziberna/i3-py.